JINhuaqing/BETEC/README.md

 This repository also includes

-- the CPP code for simon's design (Simon, 1989) with early stopping for efficacy.

 - The R code for BET design (Shi and Yin, 2018).

 - The R code for STD and DTD design (Tan and Machin, 2002).